tongwu-msft/azure-rest-api-specs/api-index/index.md

 The client/resource interactions for this grant are very similar to step #2 of the authorization code grant.
 Please see the "Request an Access Token" section in [Service to service calls using client credentials][AAD-Oauth-Client-Creds] for details on the format of the HTTPS POST request to the `/token` endpoint, and example request/response messages.

 ### Assemble the request message

-#### Request URI
-Note that most programming languages/frameworks and scripting environments make it easy to create and send the request message.
+Note that most programming languages/frameworks and scripting environments make it easy to assemble and send the request message.
 They typically provide a web/HTTP class or API that abstracts the creation/formatting of the request, making it easier to write the client code (ie: the HttpWebRequest class in the .NET Framework, for example).
 For brevity, we will only cover the important elements of the request, given that most of this will be handled for you.

+#### Request URI
 All secured REST requests require the HTTPS protocol for the URI scheme, providing the request and response with a secure channel, due to the fact that sensitive information is transmitted/received.
 This information (ie: the Azure AD authorization code, access/bearer token, sensitive request/response data) gets encrypted by a lower transport layer, ensuring the privacy of the messages.

 The remainder of your service's request URI (the host, resource path, and any required query string parameters) will be determined by it's related REST API specification.
 For example, Azure Resource Manager provider APIs use `https://management.azure.com/`, classic Azure Service Management APIs use `https://management.core.windows.net/`, both require an `api-version` query string parameter, etc.

 #### Request header
-All of this will be bundled in the request message header, along with any other fields as determined by your service's REST API specification and the [HTTP specification](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html).
+The request URI will be bundled in the request message header, along with any additional fields as determined by your service's REST API specification and the [HTTP specification](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html).
 Here are some common header fields you might need in your request:

-- `Authorization`: contains the OAuth2 bearer token issued by Azure AD to secure the request
+- `Authorization`: contains the OAuth2 bearer token to secure the request, as acquired earlier from Azure AD
 - `Content-Type`: typically set to "application/json" (name/value pairs in JSON format), and specifies the MIME type of the request body.
 - `Host`: this is the domain name or IP address of the server where the REST service endpoint is hosted